-A: While it has already proven effective at migrating thousands of TB of data for dozens of customers, Migration App is not yet Generally Available (GA).
+A: While it has already proven effective at migrating multiple PB (Yes!
+Petabytes!) of data for hundreds of customers, Migration App is not yet Generally Available (GA).
 The Limited Availability Program allows us to enable Migration App for a subset of Egnyte Professional Services customers and other more technical customers who wish to use the product while we address scalability of the product.

 Q: What version is the Migration App Agent currently?

-If you need to manually install a new Agent, please ensure no Migration Jobs are actively running.
+If you need to manually update your Agent, please ensure no Migration Jobs are actively running.
 After the Agent updates, you will be able to keep running your existing Migration Jobs as before.

 Q: What types of domains can be enabled with Migration App?